PiotrZPL/Flutter_Detector/README.md

 # Flutter_Detector
-A Android simple app to detect other instelled Flutter apps
+A simple Android app, built with Flutter to detect other installed Flutter apps